papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `kubectl get pods -n monitoring`

-should display something like this -
+which should display something like this -

 ```shell
 NAME                                             READY   STATUS    RESTARTS   AGE